 - Facebook had attracted 2.6 million monthly active users by the first quarter of 2020.

 As of April 2020, India, India ranks first in the size of Facebook’s user base.
-It is the best for marketing B2C products and services while creating impactful awareness for your brand.
+Facebook Marketing is the best way to market B2C products and services while creating impactful awareness for your brand.

 Instagram is a networking service whose primary model is based on sharing photos and using hashtags for social media marketing.
 But Instagram is the most dynamic of all social media platforms with new features rolling in every few months.
 Instagram was the first to introduce the ‘story’ feature which now can be found on Whatsapp and Facebook.
 In 2019, it launched IGTV for longer videos which were earlier limited to a minute, and now with it has come up with ‘Reels’ within days of TikTok being banned by the Government of India.
 Instagram has more of a young user base with half of its users being 34 years and younger.
 Here are some statistical insights for Instagram